 For a non-American it is pleasant to find streets that are named rather than numbered, and that do not adhere to the grid structure.
 Not to mention buildings that are low enough to let the sun shine through.

-The leafy streets of colonnaded houses, the famous arch in Washington Square Park and the Cherry Lane Theatre make for a pleasant afternoon’s walk.
+The leafy streets of colonnaded houses, the famous arch in Washington Square Park and the Cherry Lane Theatre make for a pleasant afternoon’s walk in New York City.

 On the west side of Lower Manhattan, Greenwich Village has long been a bohemian hotbed.
 The likes of Mark Twain, Walk Whitman, Anais Nin, Salvador Dali, Jackson Pollock, Andy Warhol and Eugene O’Neill squatted in abandoned factories and seedy digs like Hotel Albert.